 - If all changes are validated, click on Execute Changes to send the changes to the PCB editor.

-- When completed, the target PCB opens with the Engineering Change Order dialog open on top of it, and the Done column entries become ticked (as shown in the image below).
+- When completed, the target PCB opens with the Engineering Change Order dialog open on top of it, and the Done column entries will be ticked (as shown in the image below).

 - Click to Close the dialog and complete the transfer process.

 - The components will have been positioned outside of the board, ready for placing on the board.
-There are a few steps before starting the component process, such as configuring the placement grid, the layers and the design rules.
+There are a few steps to complete before starting the component placement process, such as configuring the placement grid, the layers and the design rules.